SandaliKavi99/Book-Store/README.md

 * AWS AMplify : used to connect backend...

-* AppSync : backend , use graphql that is powered by AppSync
+* AWS AppSync : backend , use graphql that is powered by AppSync

 * VTL: velocity templates,handle crud operations, amplify provides automatically when we are configuring apis

 * Amazon Cognito : main authentication provider, also use IAM for authentication.

-* Used React and Stripe
+* Used React Js and Stripe